Understanding Psychodynamic Therapy

 Psychodynamic therapy helps individuals in recovery link current behaviors to past events.
 To do so, a therapist using a psychodynamic approach could examine any of the following elements — many of which may take multiple sessions to identify:

-- The degree to which the individual is aware of/comfortable with his or her own feelings
+- The degree to which the individual is aware of/comfortable with their own feelings

 - Any feelings the individual has but doesn’t know about or understand